Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 The Commercial Service maintains Commercial Liaison Offices in each of the main Multilateral Development Banks, including the Inter-American Development Bank and the World Bank.
 These institutions lend billions of dollars in developing countries on projects aimed at accelerating economic growth and social development by reducing poverty and inequality, improving health and education, and advancing infrastructure development.
 The Commercial Liaison Offices help American businesses learn how to get involved in bank-funded projects and advocate on behalf of American bidders.
 Learn more by contacting the Commercial Liaison Office to the Inter-American Development Bank portal and the Commercial Liaison Office to the World Bank portal.

 Deal Teams are working groups of interagency officers and staff at our overseas posts focused on helping U.S. companies do business in their markets.
 The purpose of the Deal Team Initiative is to support U.S. companies already pursuing deals abroad and to identify new deal prospects for interested U.S. companies.
-Deal Teams are essential tools in implementing commercial diplomacy and they already exist in many posts.
+Deal Teams are essential tools in implementing commercial diplomacy.

 Deal Teams are a powerful tool because they bring together the collective programs, resources, and expertise of the U.S. government.
 The U.S. government agencies represented in the Deal Teams include the Departments of Agriculture, Commerce, Defense, Energy, State, Transportation, and Treasury; the United States Agency for International Development (USAID), the U.S. Trade and Development Agency (USTDA), the Export-Import Bank of the United States (EXIM), the U.S. International Development Finance Corporation (DFC), and the Millennium Challenge Corporation (MCC).